mas-cli/mas/README.md

 If you see the following error, it's probably because you haven't yet "purchased" the app through the Mac App Store.
 See [#46](https://github.com/mas-cli/mas/issues/46#issuecomment-248581233).
-> This redownload is not available for this Apple ID either because it was bought by a different user or the
+> This redownload is not available for this Apple Account either because it was bought by a different user or the
 > item was refunded or cancelled.

 If mas doesn't work for you as expected (e.g. you can't install/upgrade apps), run `mas reset`, then try again.